Rates And On Indoor - Featured image for: The Ultimate Guide to Understanding the Impact of

 Real-World Application of Ventilation Strategies

 In a real-world application, Saniservice conducted an assessment at a luxury villa in Dubai.
-By implementing a combination of natural and mechanical ventilation systems, the client saw a 40% reduction in indoor pollutants within six months.
+By implementing a combination of natural and mechanical ventilation systems, the client saw a 40% reduction in on indoor pollutants due to improved air exchange rates and indoor air circulation.

 Back to Top